This post may contain affiliate links. See our affiliate disclosure for more.

 It’s the holiday season and you’re probably already feeling super-strapped for cash.
 However, now’s one of the best times of year to make business purchases.

-Because Christmas sales tend to drive prices down AND you can potentially decrease this year’s tax bill with deductions to boot.
+Because holiday sales tend to drive prices down AND you can potentially decrease this year’s tax bill with deductions to boot.

 But before you go spending your entire savings account, remember this rule of thumb: